Dexter Morgan: General biography

-Dexter was born on February 1, 1971.
-At the story's outset, Dexter knows very little about his life prior to being adopted by Harry and Doris Morgan.
+Dexter Morgan was born in Miami, Florida, United States, in 1971.
+At the story's outset, Dexter remembers very little about his life prior to being adopted by Harry and Doris Morgan.
 Harry only tells Dexter that his biological parents both died in a car accident, and Harry brought him home from the crime scene.
+Harry and Doris have a biological daughter, Debra ("Deborah" in the novels) Morgan, who becomes Dexter's adoptive sister.

-When Dexter is seven, Harry discovers that the boy has been killing neighborhood pets and realizes that Dexter is a sociopath with a deep need to kill.
+When Dexter is seven, Harry discovers that the boy has been killing neighborhood pets and realizes that Dexter is a psychopath with an innate need to kill.
 Consequently, Harry decides to channel the boy's homicidal urges in a "positive" direction by teaching him to be a careful, meticulous killer of people who "deserve it"—murderers who have escaped justice.
 Doris died when Dexter was 16, and Harry died when Dexter was 20.
-In the second season, Dexter's nemesis, Sergeant James Doakes, discovers that Dexter forsook a career in medicine to pursue blood spatter analysis, despite being at the top of his class in medical school.
-He also notes that Dexter studied advanced Jiu-Jitsu in college.
+In the second season, Dexter's nemesis, Sergeant James Doakes, discovers that Dexter forsook a career in medicine to pursue blood spatter analysis despite being at the top of his class in medical school.
+He also notes that Dexter studied advanced Jiu-Jitsu and was a black belt in college.

 Both the television show and the first novel gradually reveal Dexter's complete back story.
 Dexter was born out of wedlock in 1971 to a young woman named Laura (Laura Moser on the show).
 In the novels, Laura was involved in the drug trade.
-On the show, Laura was a police informant for Harry Morgan and his secret mistress.
+In the show, Laura was a police informant for Harry and was also his mistress.
 Dexter's biological father was in the U.S. Army and served in the Vietnam War, but later became a drug-addicted criminal.
 Dexter also had an older brother, named Brian.
 When Dexter was two years old, he witnessed his mother's brutal murder at the hands of three drug dealers.
-For two days, Dexter and Brian were left in a crate, surrounded by dismembered body parts and sitting in a pool of blood.
+For two days, Dexter and Brian were left in a shipping container, surrounded by dismembered body parts and sitting in a pool of blood.
 Harry adopted Dexter, while Brian was left to the child welfare system.

 Dexter only remembers his mother's murder later in life, when he is called to an extremely bloody crime scene left by his brother—who has also grown up to be a serial killer.
 In the novel, Brian escapes Miami, but returns in Dexter Is Delicious.
-On the show, however, Dexter catches and (reluctantly) kills Brian, aware that Brian would never stop trying to kill Dexter's step-sister Debra or other innocent people.
+On the show, however, Dexter catches and (reluctantly) kills Brian, aware that Brian would never stop trying to kill Debra or other innocent people.